-Unless otherwise specified in the cooperative agreement, title to equipment purchased or fabricated with NSF award funds will vest with the grantee upon acquisition.
+Unless otherwise specified in the cooperative agreement, title to equipment purchased or fabricated with NSF award funds will vest with the recipient upon acquisition.
 Such equipment is considered exempt property and shall be acquired and used in accordance with paragraph c below.
-In special situations, the award may require that title to equipment purchased, acquired or fabricated by the grantee with NSF funds pass directly to the government upon acquisition.
-The grantee holds title to the property in trust consistent with 2 CFR \section 200.316, unless and until the expiration of 120 days from the award end date providing the government has not exercised its conditional interest as further described in paragraph b.7.
+In special situations, the award may require that title to equipment purchased, acquired or fabricated by the recipient with NSF funds pass directly to the government upon acquisition.
+The recipient holds title to the property in trust consistent with 2 CFR § 200.316, unless and until the expiration of 120 days from the award end date providing the government has not exercised its conditional interest as further described in paragraph b.7.

 - b.
-Conditions for Acquisition and Use of Equipment - i.
-Grantee Assurance.
-The grantee will assure that for each purchase of equipment, it is: - 1.
-Necessary for the research or activity supported by the grant; - 2.
-Not otherwise reasonably available and accessible; - 3.
-Of the type normally charged as a direct cost to sponsored agreements; - 4.
-Acquired in accordance with organizational practice. - ii.
-General Purpose Equipment.
-Expenditures for general-purpose equipment are typically not eligible for support (see PAPPG Chapter IX.E.2.b). - iii.
-Equipment Usage.
-The equipment must remain in use for the specific project for which it was obtained in accordance with 2 CFR §200.313(c)(1), unless the provision in 2 CFR §200.313(c)(4) applies. - iv.
-Equipment Sharing.
-The equipment must be shared on other projects or programs in accordance with 2 CFR §200.313(c)(1). - 5.
-Property Management Standards.
-The grantee shall maintain a property management system that, at a minimum, meets the requirements of 2 CFR §200.313(d), which requires a physical inventory every two years, ensures adequate safeguards to prevent loss, damage, or theft of the property, and provides for maintenance procedures to keep the property in good condition. - 6.
-Competition.
-The grantee must not use equipment acquired with the Federal award to provide services for a fee that is less than private companies charge for equivalent services, unless specifically authorized by Federal statute for as long as the Federal government retains an interest in the equipment in accordance with 2 CFR §200.313(c)(3). - 7.
-Right to Transfer Title. - (a) In accordance with 2 CFR §200.313(e), NSF may identify items of equipment having an acquisition cost of \$5,000 or more where NSF reserves the right to transfer title to the Federal Government or a third party named by the Federal Government at any time during the grant period. - (b) In cases where NSF elects to transfer the title, disposition instructions will be issued no later than 120 days after the end date of the NSF-supported project for which it was acquired.
+Conditions for Acquisition and Use of Equipment - 1.
+Recipient Assurance.
+The recipient will assure that for each purchase of equipment, it is: - (a) necessary for the research or activity supported by the award; - (b) not otherwise reasonably available and accessible; - (c) of the type normally charged as a direct cost to sponsored agreements; - (d) acquired in accordance with organizational practice.

+2. General Purpose Equipment.
+Expenditures for general-purpose equipment are typically not eligible for support (see PAPPG Chapter IX.E.2.b).

+3. Equipment Usage.
+The equipment must remain in use for the specific project for which it was obtained in accordance with 2 CFR § 200.313(c)(1), unless the provision in 2 CFR § 200.313(c)(4) applies.

+4. Equipment Sharing.
+The equipment must be shared on other projects or programs in accordance with 2 CFR § 200.313(c)(1).

+5. Property Management Standards.
+The recipient shall maintain a property management system that, at a minimum, meets the requirements of 2 CFR §200.313(d), which requires a physical inventory every two years, ensures adequate safeguards to prevent loss, damage, or theft of the property, and provides for maintenance procedures to keep the property in good condition.

+6. Competition.
+The recipient must not use equipment acquired with the Federal award to provide services for a fee that is less than private companies charge for equivalent services, unless specifically authorized by Federal statute for as long as the Federal government retains an interest in the equipment in accordance with 2 CFR § 200.313(c)(3).

+7. Right to Transfer Title.

+(a) In accordance with 2 CFR § 200.313(e), NSF may identify items of equipment having an acquisition cost of \$5,000 or more where NSF reserves the right to transfer title to the Federal Government or a third party named by the Federal Government at any time during the award period.

+(b) In cases where NSF elects to transfer the title, disposition instructions will be issued no later than 120 days after the end date of the NSF-supported project for which it was acquired.